-When smoke alarm batteries are running low or aren’t properly connected, they typically make small chirping noises.
+When smoke alarm batteries run low or aren’t properly connected, they typically make small chirping noises.
 While that’s not the sound of smoke detection, it’s a warning sign that you should check on your device.
 Replace batteries twice a year — when daylight saving time starts and ends.

 10. Old Smoke Alarm

-Smoke alarms generally have a lifespan of about 10 years.
-When they reach the end of their lifespan, smoke alarms may give off false alarms.
-If your detector is older than 10 years, replace it with a new one right away.
+Smoke alarms generally have a lifespan of about ten years.
+When they reach the end of their lifespan, smoke detector false alarms will occur more often.
+If your detector is older than ten years, replace it with a new one immediately.